jcs-instructor/mobtimer/backlog.md

 Next

-- [ ] Refactor.
+- [x] Refactor.
 Extend MobSocketTestClient from MobSocketClient, remove boolean for tracking, move onMessage and related code (lastResponse etc) from MobSocketClient to MobSocketTestClient

+- [ ] Investigate regeneration of d.ts files
+- [ ] See if index.ts can be automated.
+(Alternative: maybe can use * for imports/exports in index.ts - more verbose, but maybe OK/better)

 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [ ] - Put action button on separate page that is shown after you join mob